Living where you worked

 For managers, nearby buildings were often purchased or erected, as well, where they could live with their family while they had oversight of the local branch.

 The first recorded instance of BMO providing free accommodations dates to 1847 when the construction of the new main branch in Montreal was completed.
 Officers were also entitled to firewood, lighting and water in addition to their salary.
 The practice (in updated form) continued to at least the mid 1970s.
-Visitors to the Montreal main office can still see the doors to these accommodations located in the Dome Building.
+Visitors to the Montreal main branch can still see the doors to these accommodations located in the Dome Building.

-Photograph of the Corner Brook, Curling Branch in Newfoundland with the manager’s residence attached, c.
+Image: Photograph of the Corner Brook, Curling Branch in Newfoundland with the manager’s residence attached, c.
 1970.